 Intangible assets also include certain website development costs which have been capitalized.
-The Company has developed several websites, each with its own purpose which can range from being product driven, to having an informative purpose (such as that of the Company website), to acting as a training or prescriber portal created for the purpose of promoting product awareness, providing information and education, and to supplant manual processes or services undertaken by the Company.
+The Company has developed several websites, each with its own purpose, including the general corporate website, product information websites and websites focused on the MS community.

 The Company continually evaluates whether events or circumstances have occurred that indicate that the estimated remaining useful life of its intangible assets may warrant revision or that the carrying value of these assets may be impaired.
-The Company evaluates the realizability of its intangible assets based on profitability and cash flow expectations for the related assets.
-As of December 31, 2009, the Company does not believe that there are any facts or circumstances that would indicate a need for changing the estimated useful life of the Zanaflex patent.
-The analysis performed on the carrying value of the patent as of December 31, 2009 did not result in any impairment issues.
+As of December 31, 2010, the Company does not believe that there are any facts or circumstances that would indicate a need for changing the estimated remaining useful life of our intangible assets.